mainmatter/playbook/development-process/README.md

 planned for a particular [iteration](../../development-process), for more complex issues it is often beneficial to prepare them further before starting implementation.
-For these kinds of issues, the first step is to break them down into smaller, concrete steps (which is often a great thing to do in a [pairing session](./engineering/#pairing)).
+For these kinds of issues, the first step is to break them down into smaller, more concrete steps (which is often a great thing to do in a [pairing session](./engineering/#pairing)).

-Once an issue is resolved via a [pull request](./engineering/#feature-branches) or if it is blocked, the engineer(s) will self-assign another issue from the iteration backlog.
-If an issue is blocked and cannot progress, the engineers working on it contact the [iteration lead](../../development-process) who - in collaboration with whomever necessary - tries to resolve the impediment.
+Once an issue has been resolved via a [pull request](./engineering/#feature-branches) or if it is blocked, the engineer(s) will self-assign another issue from the iteration backlog.
+If an issue is blocked and cannot progress, the engineers working on it will have to contact the [iteration lead](../../development-process) who - in collaboration with whomever necessary - will try to resolve the impediment.

-If there are any changes requested to the iteration after the planning meeting (e.g. due to unforeseeable changes to features or severe bugs popping up in production), all of these potential changes are triaged by the iteration lead.
+If there are any changes requested to the iteration after the planning meeting (e.g. due to unforeseeable changes to features or severe bugs popping up in production), all of these potential changes are evaluated by the iteration lead.
 They might consult with the business experts or other project stakeholders to determine validity and priority of the incoming requests.
-If an issue is considered necessary to be added to the iteration after the planning meeting, it will be added but another issue might have to be removed from the iteration for it.
+If an issue is considered necessary to be added to the iteration after the planning meeting, it will be added but another issue might have to be removed from the iteration in its stead.

-If an issue is blocked and cannot progress, the iteration lead is responsible to try and solve the impediment, potentially synchronizing with the business experts or other project stakeholders that can help resolve the situation.
+If an issue is blocked and cannot progress, the iteration lead is responsible for trying to solve the impediment, potentially synchronizing with the business experts or other project stakeholders that can help resolve the situation.

 Likewise, if all issues in an iteration are completed early and there is no more work left to do, the iteration lead will synchronize with the project stakeholders and the iteration lead of the following iteration to discuss which issues should be added.
-Often that will mean moving issues from the following iteration into the current one.
+Oftentimes that will mean moving issues from the following iteration into the current one.

-All discussions around an issue should happen on the particular issue's page.
-Of course at times it is convenient to have discussions in person or over online chat but even in those cases, a brief summary of the discussed points and the outcome should be posted on the issue.
-This is a necessity for distributed teams and allows everyone access to all of the context of a particular issue at any time.
+All discussions around an issue should happen on the particular issue's respective page.
+Of course at times it is convenient to have discussions in person or through online chat but even in those cases, a brief summary of the discussed points and the outcome should be posted on the issue.
+This is a necessity for spread out teams and allows everyone access to all of the context of a particular issue at any time.
 Even teams that are not distributed benefit from this practice as all information that is relevant to a particular issue is and remains available for